 However, if their painting style was too incongruent with their master’s then the piece would look wrong (think Van Gogh doing the scenery in the Mona Lisa).
 In order to avoid this problem, students would spend a good deal of their time copying their master’s work.
-Not only was it great practice in it’s own right, it was good for business.
+Not only was it a great practice in its own right, but it was also good for business.
 Verrocchio’s style is very present in Leonardo’s early paintings.

 Recently it was discovered that while Leonardo worked on his most famous painting, The Mona Lisa, a student of his, with his own canvas, copied along with him; stroke for stroke.

-Both are highly finished paintings of extremely high quality but if a picture says a thousand words, this comparison is an essay on just how skilful a painter Leonardo was.
+Both are highly finished paintings of extremely high quality but if a picture says a thousand words, this comparison is an essay on just how skillful a painter Leonardo was.

 Choose four Leonardo drawings that look difficult and copy them in the same medium they were drawn in.
-After this, draw from life incorporating the ‘rules’ you have learnt from this exercise.
+After this, draw from life incorporating the "rules" you have learned from this exercise.

 3. Play Perspective Games

 The act of turning self-improvement into a game (gamification) is hugely popular nowadays.
-Whether you want to get fitter or learn a new language, there’s a gamified app that can fulfil your needs.
+Whether you want to get fitter or learn a new language, there’s a gamified app that can fulfill your needs.

 Leonardo, it probably won’t surprise you, was also a huge fan of gamification when it came to art.
 Perhaps he really was 500 years ahead of his time?